ArborealAudio/OmniAmp/manual/Gamma.md

 ![UI_full.png](./UI_full.png)

-Gamma is a robust, boundary-pushing audio tool meant to be used on any type of sound source.
+Gamma is a robust audio tool meant to be used on any type of sound source.
 With its full feature set, this can be the only plugin in your signal chain.

 Gamma was designed to take the layout of a guitar amplifier and port it to a universal context, with some added features to keep you contained in one interface for the bulk of your mixing.